 A summary of documents taken from SimpleCPU lectures, practicals and web pages, please refer back to these for more detailed information / explanation: (Link).

-Figure 1 : SimpleCPU_v1d2 block diagram
+Figure 1 : SimpleCPU_v1d block diagram

 This processor uses a fixed length 16bit instruction format.
 Memory is 4096 x 16bit, allowing an instruction to be stored in a single memory location.
 On reset the first instruction is fetched from address 0.
 The data processing unit i.e. ALU, is 16bit wide.
-The register file contains 4 x 16bit general purpose registers : RA - RD.
+The register file contains 4 x 16bit general purpose registers : RA – RD.
 The CALL-RET stack is implemented using internal memory within the PC component and is limited to a depth of 8 i.e. max of eight nested subroutine calls.
 This stack is not accessible using software.
 Parameters must be passed between the main program and subroutines using external memory or registers.
 To simplify the hardware implementation this CPU has separate 16bit data-in and data-out buses.
 This processor does not support byte addressable memory.
+Supports 53 instructions.

 Figure 2 : SimpleCPU_v1d2 instruction formats